ederson-torresini/openstack-ifsc/README.md

 mv puppet/* openstack-ifsc/
 ln -s openstack-ifsc/puppet puppet
 ```
-Because there are two editors, @turnes and me (@boidacarapreta), it was necessary to change file modes:
+Because there are two editors, @turnes and me (@boidacarapreta), some file have been modified in its modes:
 ```
 chgrp -R git /etc/openstack-ifsc/ chmod -R g+w /etc/openstack-ifsc/